sine-fdn/polytune/crates/polytune-http-server/README.md

 This crate implements a full-fledged MPC server which can receive requests containing a program specified as a Garble program, coordinate with multiple instances of this server, execute the provided program securely using Polytune, and return the result.

-The MPC program as well as any configuration necessary is specified using a JSON configuration that is provided via an API call to the `polytune-server`.
+The MPC program as well as any configuration necessary is specified using a JSON configuration that is provided via an API call to the `polytune-http-server`.

 ## How to Deploy the Engine